omonimus1/blog-jade-rubick/content/posts/2021-06-01--everyone-lies-to-leaders/index.md

 ## Let me know your feedback

 So those are some of the things I’ve observed and patterns I’ve seen to help leaders serve their organizations.
 I’d love to hear your thoughts on this topic.
-You can reply to this thread on Twitter (link to follow), or this post on LinkedIn (link to follow).
+You can reply to [this thread on Twitter](https://twitter.com/JadeRubick/status/1399806521047863298), or [this post on LinkedIn](https://www.linkedin.com/posts/jaderubick_jade-rubick-everyone-lies-to-leaders-activity-6805572339548467201-h39F).
 What’s your biggest critique or response to this post? :)

 _Thank you to [Marco Rogers](https://www.linkedin.com/in/marcorogers/) for teaching me about the pattern of leaders not making space for deep analysis._